SiliconLabs/wifi_combo_applications/SiWx917/ble/iot-pa-ble-ota_fwup_Si_connect/readme.md

 ## **7 Apendix**
 - The SiWx91x NCP supports the TA firmware upgrade only
 - The SiWx91x SoC supports both TA and M4 firmware upgrades.
+- Currently, the "iot-pa-ble-ota_fwup_Si_connect" application at alpha stage.